-- 1 Open the document to the Document work page, if it is not already open.
-See "Opening a Document to the Document Work Page" on page 93. - 2 Click Publish in the Documents group of the Actions pane. - 3 The Publish Document dialog prompts whether you want to publish the document.
-Click Yes.

-4 When prompted by your browser, click Save to save the file to your local system.
+- 1 Open the document or snapshot to the Document work page, if it is not already open.
+See "Opening a Document to the Document Work Page" on page 110. - 2 Click Publish in the Documents group of the Actions pane. - 3 The Publish Document dialog prompts in which format you want to publish the document.
+Select Word Document (.docx) and click on Publish. - 4 When prompted by your browser, click Save to save the file to your local system.